-Step 1: Recognize the Triggers
+Step 1: Recognize Relapse Triggers

-- What are some of your triggers?
+What are some of your common triggers?‘

-- ‘What do I see as a beginning trigger and desire to use pornography or masturbation?’
+What do you see as a beginning trigger and desire to act out on the negative behavior?

 Tracing this emotion back is the beginning of your relapse prevention plan and a huge part of managing triggers.
 When you can see what it is, to begin with, you will discover the changes you need to make.